vidaud/seta/seta-doc/docs/user-guide/configuration/apis.md

 <figcaption>Authorize</figcaption>
 </figure>

-!!! warning "Only if you want to use seta-api in another browser:"
+!!! warning "Only if you want to use seta-search in another browser:"
     * open the browser developer tool and copy the value of the **access_token_cookie**
     * click on the **Authorize** button to open the Available authorizations dialog; in the apikey text input set **Bearer** value then click on the *Authorize* button.